StarManTheGamer/poly-newdocs/docs/objects/types/NetMessage.md

 # NetMessage

-:polytoria-NetMessage: NetMessage is a data type used for transporting data between client and server.
+:polytoria-NetMessage: NetMessage is a data type used for transporting data between client and server when using {{ classLink("NetworkEvent") }}.

 ## Constructors